Before You Leave the House

 10. Keep Yourself Busy

 You’ll learn quickly that traveling solo has one major downside: boredom!
 Time really does fly when you’re with your best bud, but when you’re all alone, there’s no one to make chit chat with.
-Read a book, listen to a podcast, audiobook, do a crossword puzzle, watch a movie, write in your diary, do whatever you like to past the time when you’re on the road.
+Read a book, listen to a podcast, audiobook, do a crossword puzzle, watch a movie, write in your diary, do whatever you like to pass the time when you’re on the road.

 11. Be Cautious

 It’s a well-known fact that tourists are a main target for thieves, so while you’re on the road, you’ll need to be extra careful of your belongings and your general safety.
-Here are some tips from preventing theft, go over them and make sure you follow some, if not all of them!
+Here are some tips for preventing theft, go over them and make sure you follow some, if not all of them!

 12. Keep Your Eyes Peeled

 There is rarely a smooth sailing vacation, so you will, most likely, face some challenges when traveling.
-You’ll need stay your calm and keep your eyes peeled for sings and announcements, pay attention to the people around you, don’t be afraid to ask for directions and always rely on your gut!
+You’ll need to stay your calm and keep your eyes peeled for sings and announcements, pay attention to the people around you, don’t be afraid to ask for directions and always rely on your gut!

 Once You’re at Your Destination